amornpoj/ERPNext-GCP-Installation/README.md

     character-set-client-handshake = FALSE
     character-set-server = utf8mb4
     collation-server = utf8mb4_unicode_ci

+Also, add the following line under the `[mysql]` line.

+    default-character-set = utf8mb4

 Restart MariaDB and enable it to automatically start at boot time.